AviatrixSystems/Docs/HowTos/transitvpc_workflow.rst

 "External Device" option allows you to build BGP and IPSEC tunnel directly to on-prem or in the cloud device.
 It bypasses AWS VGW or Azure VPN gateway for exchanging routes with on-prem, thus overcomes the route limit by these native services.
-Follow the instruction in `this link <https://docs.aviatrix.com/HowTos/transitgw_external.html>`_ to complete Step 3.
+Follow the instruction in `this link <https://docs.aviatrix.com/HowTos/transitgw_external.html#how-to-configure>`_ to complete this Step.

 3.2 Aviatrix Appliance CloudN
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-"Aviatrix hardware appliance" allows you to build BGP and IPSEC tunnel directly to on-prem Aviatrix hardware appliance.
+"Aviatrix Hardware Appliance CloudN" allows you to build BGP and IPSEC tunnel directly to on-prem Aviatrix hardware appliance.
 It achieves 10Gbps IPSEC performance and bypasses AWS VGW or Azure VPN gateway for exchanging routes with on-prem, thus overcomes both the performance limit and route limit by these native services.
 Follow the instruction in this link to complete Step 3.